stepzen-dev/examples/with-mysql/README.md

 - username: `testUserIntrospection`
 - password: `HurricaneStartingSample1934`

-Or replace `config.yaml` with the following:
+Or create a `config.yaml` file with the following:

 ```yaml
 # config.yaml